TomazFilgueira/Heart-Disease-App/README.md

 ## 🧪 Testing the Application

-Note that we tested the model in the following ways:
+It is important to note that we used different test scripts to test our application, during all the deployment process.

 i. 🔬 **Without Flask**: Directly test the model using:
    ```bash